jcperezbanuchi/barbershop_frontend/README.md

 <h3>Unsolved Problems / Notes For Self</h3>
 <br>
 <h4>Unsolved Problems</h4>
-<li>Login/Register authentication-being able to render only our login inputs before displaying other components.</li>
+<li>Login/Register authentication-being able to render only our login inputs before displaying the user appointments.</li>
 <br>
 <h4>Notes To Self
 <ul>
-<li>Needs a signup/login page with an encrypted password and authorization flow</li>
+<li>Needs a signup/login page with an encrypted password and authorization.</li>

 </ul>